AlibabaCloudDocs/slb/intl.en-US/Health check/Configure health checks.md

  |Select the HTTP status code that indicates normal health checks.
 The default values are http\_2xx and http\_3xx.

  |
-    |**Health Check Port**|The detection port used by health checks to access backend ECS instances.
+    |**Health Check Port**|The detection port used by health checks to access backend servers.
 By default, the backend port configured in the listener is used.

  **Note:** If a VServer group or an active/standby server group is configured for the listener, and the ECS instances in the group use different ports, leave this parameter empty.
 SLB uses the backend port of each ECS instance to do health checks.